-- Material failures of governance, stewardship, risk oversight, or fiduciary responsibilities at the company; - > Failure to replace management as appropriate; or - > Egregious actions related to a director's service on other boards that raise substantial doubt about his/her ability to effectively oversee management and serve the best interests of shareholders at any company.
+- Material failure1 of governance, stewardship, risk oversight, or fiduciary responsibilities at the company; - Failure to replace management or directors as appropriate; or - Egregious actions2 related to a director's service on other boards that raise substantial doubt about his/her ability to effectively oversee management and serve the best interests of shareholders at any company.

-Generally vote against directors for failure to remove a director convicted of wrongdoing from the board.
+Generally vote against directors from all boards on which the individual serves for failure to remove a director from the board who has demonstrated a serious failure of accountability due to his/her egregious actions.